-Here’s some news to make your heart sing: Cardiovascular diseases are completely preventable for at least 95% of people just by changing diet and lifestyle, according to a study published in the medical journal, the Lancet.
+Here’s some news to make your heart sing: Cardiovascular diseases, including heart attack, are completely preventable for at least 95% of people just by changing diet and lifestyle, according to a study published in the medical journal, the Lancet.
 And not only preventable, but usually reversible simply by applying these changes.

 This is exciting, because it means that your heart health is in your own hands!
 Everything you eat, drink and do (or don’t do) is either contributing to heart disease or heart health.

-David Engleman, MD, an interventional cardiologist at Medical City Las Colinas, says smoking is not just a major risk factor for lung cancer, but is also a major risk factor for heart attacks and strokes.
+David Engleman, MD, an interventional cardiologist at Medical City Las Colinas, says smoking is not just a major risk factor for lung cancer, but is also a major risk factor for heart attack and stroke.
 The problem, Dr. Engleman says, is that smoking causes a number of things that increase your risk for these debilitating and largely preventable diseases.

 - An increase in the development of plaque within the arteries of the heart